cockroachdb/docs/v20.1/debug-and-error-logs.md

 cockroach.richards-mbp.rloveland.2018-03-15T15_24_10Z.024338.log
 ~~~

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}All log file timestamps are in UTC because CockroachDB is designed to be deployed in a distributed cluster.
-Nodes may be located in different time zones, and using UTC makes it easy to correlate log messages from those nodes no matter where they are located.{{site.data.alerts.end}}
+All log file timestamps are in UTC because CockroachDB is designed to be deployed in a distributed cluster.
+Nodes may be located in different time zones, and using UTC makes it easy to correlate log messages from those nodes no matter where they are located.
+{{site.data.alerts.end}}

 Property | `cockroach start` | All other commands
 ---------|-------------------|-------------------